ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 This talk is about perception, neuroscience and psychology.
 The time is ripe to understand performance from the user’s perspective.
 </p></blockquote>

-In this talk Dennis showed us that performance is not always in the numbers, but that it is most of the time perception.
+In this talk Denys showed us that performance is not always in the numbers, but that it is most of the time perception.

 So next time you decide to invest a bunch of money in getting that request 100ms faster, make sure it will have impact!